yukyunglee/yukyunglee.github.io/content/misc/_index.md

   image: ''
 ---

 ## 🕑 **Office Hour**
+  * **The office hours notice is valid until June 17.**
   * **If you are a HUFS student** and interested in discussing your career or research opportunities (or anything else you'd like to chat about), please feel free to schedule a time through the calendly link provided below to visit me during office hours.
 While students taking my courses are given priority, I warmly welcome conversations with all students 😊.
 I'm on campus every Monday from 11:00 AM to 7:00 PM, and my office is in the Engineering Building, room 537.
-If my calendar appears full, kindly reach out to me via email at yukyung_lee@korea.ac.kr, and we can arrange another time to meet.
+If my calendar appears full, kindly reach out to me via email at yukyung_lee[at]korea[dot]ac[dot]kr, and we can arrange another time to meet.
   * calendly link: https://calendly.com/yukyung_lee/30min

 ---